dabeaz/curio/docs/reference.rst

    of statements.
 For the context manager case, ``result`` attribute of the manager is set to ``None`` or the value of *timeout_result* if the block was cancelled.

+   Note: :func:`ignore_after` may also be composed with other timeout operations.  :py:exc:`curio.TimeoutCancelledError` and :py:exc:`curio.UncaughtTimeoutError` exceptions might be raised according to the same rules as for :func:`timeout_after`.

 Here is an example that shows how these functions can be used::